purzelrakete/bandit/README.md

 ## Try

 You can run the bundled example application from the project root.
 It's a very simple demonstration of the out of band api.
-Run `$GOPATH/bin example`, then go to http://localhost:8080/ to test the performance of squares against circles.
+Run `$GOPATH/bin/example`, then go to http://localhost:8080/ to test the performance of squares against circles.
 If you perfer circles, you should start to see more circles being served to you over time.